Kotlin/dokka/docs/topics/runners/maven.md

 ## Generating documentation

-The following goals are provided by the plugin:
+The following goals are provided by the Maven plugin:

 ### Stable